 A. Turkey tail mushrooms are edible, medicinal mushrooms.

-Q. How much turkey tail mushroom should I take?
+Q. How much should I take?

 A. It depends on your personal situation.
 There is no current evidence on how much turkey tail is the best.
 Talk to your doctor, naturopath or other healthcare professional and listen to your body.
-For chemotherapy patients, the general dose is 3 grams of PSK, which is the ingredient that is thought to fight cancer, taken daily.

-Q. Can dogs eat turkey tail mushroom?
+Q. Can dogs eat turkey tail?

 A. Generally speaking, a dog should not eat wild mushrooms, especially because you never know which mushrooms are poisonous.
 According to the general view, dogs can eat mushrooms that humans can consume, therefore turkey tail should be okay.
-However, proceed with caution as it may cause upset stomach in some dogs.
+However, proceed with caution as it may cause an upset stomach in some dogs.
 Talk to your vet to be on the safe side.